 She has worked in Argentina, Uruguay, and French Guiana.
 Duilia has also served as a Country Desk Officer for the Dominican Republic and Haiti.
 She has been featured on Univision and Telemundo and has presented at the Inter-American Defense Board, the Organization of American States, and various international forums.
 She has deployed to Bosnia and Afghanistan.

-Expertise: Military Diplomacy, Women, Peace & Security, Partnership Building
+Areas of Expertise: Military Diplomacy, Women, Peace & Security, Partnership Building